I’ve a confession.

 Resolve to stick with this, no matter how persuasive your clients are.
 Then spend this time working on attracting new clients, improving your retention rates and ensuring your salon website is fresh and up to date.

-Create a brand new ending in 2017
+Create a brand new ending

 What you plan and how you plan will dramatically effect your chances of success, fame and profit next year.
 So take time out this January to start creating your “brand new ending.”